ShippingEasy/shippingeasy-api-examples/README.md

 1. Select the Customer Credentials environment

-   Select the `Customer Credentials`` option from the Environments menu in the upper right.
+   Select the `Customer Credentials` option from the Environments menu in the upper right.

    ![Customer Credentials Environment](readme_images/customer-credentials.png)

 1. Enter your API Credentials

-   Select the `Configure` option from the Environment drop down in the upper right.
+   Select the `Configure` option from the `Environment` drop down in the upper right

    ![Configure Environment Screen](readme_images/configure-env.png)

-   This will open the Environments modal.
+   This will open the `Environments` modal.
 In the modal, enter your `api_key` and `api_secret` in the Value column.
 These values for your account can be found in the ShippingEasy UI under [Settings > Account Settings > API Credentials](https://app.shippingeasy.com/settings/api_credentials).

    ![Configure Environment Screen](readme_images/config-env-screen.png)

-1. Run the API call by clicking on the arrow in the upper right.
+1. Run the API call by clicking on the arrow in the upper right

    ![Run Arrow](readme_images/run-arrow.png)